uchks/WeaveShellDownload/README.md

-# Note
+# Overview
-- Currently in the process of being made and may not function properly.
-- Download scripts for Linux are currently confirmed to be working.
+- Weave shell download is the best install script for Weave on Unix systems.
 # Usage
 - Download the code as a zip and extract it
 - Take note of your operating system